-Recently, I’ve posted two things that I firmly believe are the cornerstones of my fiction philosophy.
-First, writing must make me care.
+First, authors who are writing fiction must make me care.
 I need to care about character (most important) and then about their story.
 If I don’t care, you’re dead in the water.
-If you aren’t thinking about the emotional impact of your story, good luck to you in someone else’s inbox.
+If you aren’t thinking about the emotional impact of your story, you aren’t going to master how to write good fiction.

 If fiction is a balance of action and information, the axis of the scale, the part that holds everything else together, is emotion.
 Without emotion to lord over the work and to keep everything else in check, your whole manuscript falls apart.
 (And you do not get to hold the Sword of the Awesome Manuscript.)